demisto/content/Packs/GSuiteSecurityAlertCenter/Integrations/GSuiteSecurityAlertCenter/README.md

 4. Click **Test** to validate the URLs, token, and connection.

 ## Supported query filters
-- To see supported query filters, refer the link mentioned [here](https://developers.google.com/admin-sdk/alertcenter/reference/filter-fields#alerts.list).
+- To see supported query filters, refer to the link mentioned [here](https://developers.google.com/admin-sdk/alertcenter/reference/filter-fields#alerts.list).
-- To see the syntax of the filters, refer the link mentioned [here](https://developers.google.com/admin-sdk/alertcenter/guides/query-filters).
+- To see the syntax of the filters, refer to the link mentioned [here](https://developers.google.com/admin-sdk/alertcenter/guides/query-filters).

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### gsac-alert-list
 ***
 Lists the alerts.
-Use the filter to filter it by various alert types.
+Use the filter to filter the list by various alert types.
 Note: The alerts that have been marked for deletion in the past 30 days will still be visible.